-Here are the differences between optimizer and RUNSTATS.
-The Optimizer takes informed decisions in DB2.
-The statistics of your tables; the number of rows, indexes, index cardinality, the number of pages consumed, stored in catalog tables.
-The Optimizer consumes data of RUNSTATS utility statistics.
+Here’re the differences between SQL Query optimizer and RUNSTATS.
+In DB2, the Optimizer takes informed decisions on the statistics of your tables; the number of rows, indexes, index cardinality, the number of pages consumed, stored in catalog tables.
+The Optimizer consumes RUNSTATS statistics.

 Differences Between Optimizer and RUNSTATS Utility